 Religious festivals tend to be family and community affairs, and each community.
 Since the Altai Republic has become more open and accessible to outsiders, a number of traditional festivals have evolved into more extravagant events, often involving large gatherings from different communities and a welcoming attitude to visitors.

 There are a handful of convenient options for reaching the Altai Mountains by air.
-From Moscow, you can take a direct flight to Gorno-Altaisk, the capital of the Altai Republic.
-S7 Airlines runs about two flights a week (check the schedule for seasonal changes to the timetable) with a flight time of about 4 hours and 4 minutes.
+From Moscow, you can take a direct flight to Gorno-Altaysk, the capital of the Altai Republic.
+S7 Airlines runs about two flights a week (check the schedule for seasonal changes to the timetable) with a flight time of about 4 hours.

 Flights also operate several times a week from Moscow to Barnaul (just over 4 hours flight time).
-Larger, livelier and more developed that Gorno-Altaisk, Barnaul is somewhat more popular as a first introduction to Altai and is a good starting point for adventures in the Altai Mountain region.
+Larger, livelier and more developed that Gorno-Altaisk, it’s located further from the Altai Mountains, which makes this city second-popular after Gorno-Altaysk.

 You can also reach the Altai region travelling part of the way on the historic Trans-Siberian Railway.
 This is a rather more comfortable way to reach Altai by rail, and of course the Trans-Siberian is an incredible overland travel experience in itself.

 With tourism still very much a developing industry in Altai, in many parts of the region, accommodation standards are still fairly basic.
 In larger towns like Gorno-Altaisk, Barnaul and Chemal, tourism is increasingly making an impact on the local economy.
 New hotels and resorts are springing up year after year, although the market still caters mainly to domestic Russian tourists.
-Cheap, comfortable lodgings can easily be found in the cities, but don’t expect much in the way of luxury accommodation.
+Comfortable lodgings and some luxury accommodation can easily be found in the main tourist areas.
+In the remote areas, the travelers stay in the nomad yurts or campsites.